gggraph/Genesis/README.md

 ### Write a simple CRT code

-Once you have a ready-to-use CST. **You can write a contract request transaction inside the right down text box.**
+Once you have a ready-to-use CST. **You can write a contract request transaction inside the bottom-right text box.**

 Writing CRT is straight forward: